Soest, Germany: Legends

 The Norwegian Þiðrekssaga from the 13th century, a series of tales about the Gothic King Theoderic the Great, identifies Soest (called Susat) as the capital of Attila's (?–453) Hunnic Empire.
 The actual location of Attila's capital has not been determined.

 History

+Early history

 Owing to its fertile soil (predominantly brown silty clay loam), the area around Soest is believed to have been settled well before the village is first mentioned in the Dagobertsche Schenkung in 836.
 Excavations in recent decades have uncovered signs of habitation stretching back more than 4000 years.
-During the 11th and 12th centuries Soest grew considerably, making it one of the largest towns in Westphalia with some 10,000 citizens.
+During the 11th and 12th centuries, Soest grew considerably, making it one of the largest towns in Westphalia with some 10,000 citizens.
 It was also, until 1609, an important member of the Hanseatic League.